anees-asghar/asa-tiling-problem/README.md

 # ASA Project I: Tiling Problem

 ### Problem Description
-We need to tile a given area inside a rectangle, bounded by a staircase path.
+We want to tile the area defined inside a rectangle bounded by the staircase path.
 The area to be tiled is defined over a unit grid, with n rows and m columns.
 The tiles to be used are squares with dimensions 1x1, 2x2, and so on.
 Since you can use an arbitrary number of square tile of various sizes, there are